Robot cleaners are coming, this time to wipe up your coronavirus germs

 Retail stores and warehouses have been early adopters in the crisis.
 Warehouse robots have become more important as facilities across the country try to function in a socially distanced environment, which means workers take more time to complete tasks.

-American Eagle Outfitters last month bought 26 warehouse robots to help the apparel store sort through mounds of clothes people ordered online, robot-maker Kindred said in a news release.
+American Eagle Outfitters last month bought 26 warehouse robots to help the apparel company sort through mounds of clothes people ordered online, robot-maker Kindred said in a news release.
 The robots help maintain social distancing standards, Kindred wrote, and maintain a “safe working environment.”

 Earlier this year, Amazon said it would start licensing its cashierless shopping software to other stores as retailers seek to limit face-to-face contact and cut wait times in line.
 The “Just Walk Out” system uses computer vision to track customers throughout stores.
 When they’re done shopping, customers walk out of the store without ever scanning and paying for items.
 That technology has sparked more interest from retailers as grocery and other store workers face danger and exhaustion during the pandemic.